skeletonlabs/skeleton/.changeset/itchy-mice-judge.md

 ---
-"@skeletonlabs/skeleton": patch
+"@skeletonlabs/skeleton": minor
 ---

-Added a navigation slot to the Step component, this replaces the Back button for the first step only
+feat: Added a navigation slot to the Step component, this replaces the Back button for the first step only